Robot cleaners are coming, this time to wipe up your coronavirus germs

 People can’t be in the room while the machine disinfects, so workers instead set up the LightStrike, leave the room, and then come back after the first cycle to reposition chairs, flip over mattresses and turn the call button around to get ready for the second cycle.
 They run it about three times.

-Its maker, Xenex, said sales have shot up 600 percent this year alone as hospitals, airports and hotels scramble to disinfect rooms of coronavirus-carrying cells.
+Its maker, Xenex, said sales have shot up 600 percent this year alone as hospitals, airports and hotels scramble to disinfect rooms of the coronavirus.

-The Metropolitan Transportation Authority (MTA), which runs mass transit in New York City, is also testing out ultraviolet light as a way to kill coronavirus cells on trains and buses, hoping to make them safer to ride as the pandemic continues.
+The Metropolitan Transportation Authority (MTA), which runs mass transit in New York City, is also testing out ultraviolet light as a way to kill the coronavirus on trains and buses, hoping to make them safer to ride as the pandemic continues.

 The MTA started using 150 lights from Puro Lighting, a company that says its sales are already up 700 percent from all of last year because of the pandemic.
 Puro is working on a fully robotic disinfecting light that will map and navigate a room entirely on its own without needing an operator.
 Right now it sells lights that are stationary or are mounted on rolling bases that can be pushed.